b03tz/deej-volume-mixer/README.md

 # Deej Volume Mixer
 This repository contains my implementation for the Deej Volume mixer that I created.
 It's a 5 channel mixer with RGB LED strips.

+The mixer supports themes and brightness control which get stored into the EEPROM so your settings are remembers if you power it down!

 ![Mixer](https://i.ibb.co/C0q6cFZ/1.jpg)

 * Here's a making-off video: https://www.youtube.com/watch?v=anTwEfMaGJQ
+* How theme selection/brightness works: https://www.youtube.com/watch?v=iqhkKfsA3G0
 * You can check out the models here: https://makerworld.com/en/models/419682#profileId-322350

 # Software